TickleThePanda/carpe-dm/src/plans/unbound.md

 >> We welcome all to the house of Ilmater.

-At the temple, the characters will be encouraged by a greeter, who will introduce themselves as *GREETER NAME*, to pray.
+At the temple, the characters will be encouraged by a greeter, who will introduce themselves as Wurcon, to pray.

-The temple has a *TEMPLE SCHOLOR* scholar that knows of the local tombs.
-*GREETER NAME* will take the characters to the her in the "records" room further in the temple.
+The temple has a scholar that knows of the local tombs.
+Wurcon will take the characters to the her in the "records" room further in the temple.

-> *GREETER NAME* pushes a small door open that takes you into a small
+> Wurcon pushes a small door open that takes you into a small room small
-> room small room, only a few feet wide, lit by candles.
-The room has a
+> room, only a few feet wide, lit by candles.
+The room has a few
-> few bookcases in it, with scrolls and tomes on their shelves.
+> bookcases in it, with scrolls and tomes on their shelves.
 >
 > Despite you entering the room rather loudly, a young woman who is
 > hunched at the desk, has not looked up from the scroll she was
 > reading.
 Next to her is a discarded plate of bread and cheese.
 >
-> "*TEMPLE SCHOLOR*. *TEMPLE SCHOLOR*? *TEMPLE SCHOLOR*!
+> "Glanna.
+Glanna?
+Glanna!
 Hey!
-We have
-> some travellers looking for some information about a nearby Tomb and I
+We have some travellers looking for some
-> was hoping you could help them."
+> information about a nearby Tomb and I was hoping you could help them."
 >
 > It seems to take her a little to return to the world from the text,
 > and she still glances back to it.